urakubo/analyses_pips_camkii/README.md

 #### PlotProfiles

-It produces graphs that show the intensity levels at the section that divided the center of the condensate as well as the RDPs from condensate center-of-mass ('CG.svg', 'PS.svg', and 'CGPS.svg' in example_data/imgs/profiles).
+It visualizes intensity levels at the section that divided the center of condensate as well as RDPs from condensate center-of-mass ('CG.svg', 'PS.svg', and 'CGPS.svg' in example_data/imgs/profiles).

 #### Plot3dOvito